jbcodeforce/aws-studies/docs/data/index.md

 * We can create a snapshot from unencrypted DB and then copy it by enabling the encryption for this snapshot.
 From there, we can create an Encrypted DB
 * For in-flight encryption use AWS TLS root certificates on the client side.
 * To authenticate, traditional user/pwd can be used but also IAM roles to connect to your DB.
 Enable IAM Database Authentication.
-* Audit Logs are sent to CloudWatch
+* Audit Logs are sent to CloudWatch.

 Customer's responsibilities: